sapegin/washingcode-book/manuscript/book.md

 We can’t avoid the condition in this case but we can move it earlier and avoid a separate branch for returning an empty array.

-If our data can be an array or `undefined`, we can use a default value in destructuring:
+If our data can be an array or `undefined`, we can assign a default value in the destructured function parameter:

 ```js
 return getProducts().then(({ products = [] }) =>